oortcloud/meteorite/README.md

 ## Summary

 Until meteor core comes up with their own smart package install solution meteorite is here to make life easier.

-You specify dependencies in your project app/smart-package with JSON in a file called `depend.json`.
-Then you use `mrt` command line utility to build and launch a project-specific copy of `meteor` with all required smart packages installed.
+Meteorite installs a command line utility called `mrt` that works just like `meteor` except it

+  * Installs a project specific copy of meteor

+  * Installs smart package dependencies listed in `depend.json` in the project's `meteor/packages`

+  * Runs the meteor command using the project specific copy of meteor (duh!)

+  * Includes a subcommand `mrt install` that allows you to do the installation prior to runtime

 ## Installation

     npm install -g meteorite

+## Get help

+See usage for all commands

+    mrt --help

 ## Configuration